bsantosh909/santoshb.com.np/content/blog/introduction-to-hacktoberfest.md

 ---
-title: Brief Introduction to Hacktoberfest
+title: Brief Introduction to Hacktoberfest 2020
 subtitle: Open source and free rewards!
 author: TheLearneer
 banner: hacktoberfest.png
 created: 2020-01-28
+updated: 2020-09-26
 summary: >
   Hacktoberfest is an annually happening event for the whole month of October.
   If you know about github and open source projects then you should read this article.